Vyral/nick-shivers/_posts/2021-05-11-can-i-sell-a-rental-property-in-this-market.md

 0:05— Introduction to today’s topic

-1:35— What happens if you own five or more rental properties
+1:35— What happens if you own five or more rental properties?

-2:55— What happens if you only own one rental property
+2:55— What happens if you only own one rental property?

 4:35— The differences between the state of Oregon and Portland